amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 25 -*

-You can see that we have used mdl2 icons for the text.
+*Snippet 25 - We chnage the appearance of the button by setting the background and contentItem properties.
+You can see that we have used mdl2 icons for the text.*

 Next use it in the IndividualView component